 Staying in Hospitals

 Hospital services and care will vary depending on the hospital.
-In Morocco they’re known as cliniques.
-If you need to go in for a procedure or operation there were several things I found very different.
+In Morocco, they’re known as cliniques.
+If you need to go in for a procedure or operation, there are several things I found very different.

-Unless you request it, pay extra, and make a big fuss you won’t get a single room, even if you’re with a child.
-If you’re alone this might not even be an option.
-When I was considering my surgery I was told my husband would not be permitted to stay overnight with me.
-A scary prospect when you’re sick, can barely speak the language, and drugged up.
+Unless you request it, pay extra, and make a big fuss, you won’t get a single room, even if you’re with a child.
+If you’re alone, this might not even be an option.
+When I was considering my surgery, I was told my husband would not be permitted to stay overnight with me.
+A scary prospect when you’re sick, can barely speak the language, and are drugged up.

-In the US after surgery, the nurses and doctor would have you up and walking as soon as possible, here they were more than happy to prolong movement as long as possible.
+In the US, after surgery, the nurses and doctors would have you up and walking as soon as possible; here, they were more than happy to prolong movement as long as possible.
 I had to push and push to get help to get our son up and moving around.

-On the plus side, nurses don’t bother you every 2 hours to take your vitals.
+On the plus side, nurses don’t bother you every two hours to take your vitals.
 A bit more restful night of sleep.

 Recovery time is very pronounced.
 Our son stayed home from school for two weeks after his appendix surgery.
 Two weeks!